 Jenni continued her work at the pharmacy and hammered away at her student loans.
 She was promoted to running the pharmacy that she worked within, becoming the pharmacist-in-charge (PIC).

-After all, that’s the point of all the money, right?
+After all, the point of all the money is to give us freedom, right?

 I started working to take a serious run at my “hobby” business idea, too.
 The fruit wouldn’t bear for years to come, though, if at all.